 Managers must have leadership skills, be able to motivate their staff, and use their skills to create and enforce organizational policies.
 After all, you are set responsible for the success of your team, and in some cases the success of the entire organization.
 Hence your resume should demonstrate that you have leadership and organizational skills to take on any challenges.
-Here are a few tips for creating a resume that communicates just that.
+Here is a resume sample for a managerial position followed by a few tips for creating a resume that communicates just that.

 Resume Sample For Managers (Word version)